 - I rarely think about the roads not taken.
 And when I do, I am relieved that those burdens are not on my shoulders.

-- My computer is filled with story ideas, post ideas, and half-finished novels, none of which will probably be published.
-But it still makes me happy knowing that I am working towards something.
+- My computer is filled with story ideas, post ideas, and half-finished novels, most of which will probably never be published.
+Still, it makes me happy knowing that I am working towards something.

 - Work used to be a big part of my identity.
 I would not have been able to quit to take care of my daughter if it weren’t for this framework.
 It helped me understand who I am outside of work and I am so grateful for that.